yasir2000/openwrt-oldwiki-md/MediaMVPHowTo.rst

 }}}

 The [https://dev.openwrt.org/ticket/1262 MVPrelay] server is part of OpenWRT ([https://dev.openwrt.org/browser/packages/net/mvprelay Kamikaze] distributions only) and must be active in order to boot the newer MediaMVP's.
 The first parameter is the port on which mvprelay is to listen; the last parameter is the network address of the TFTP server.

+=== MediaMVP Configuration ===
+The MediaMVP obtains its configuration from a file on the TFTP server; this file is named with the name of the firmware followed by ".config", so for dongle.bin  this would be dongle.config.
+This configuration can be used to mount individual NFS or CIFS shares,  set preferences or to select skins/themes for display by the device.

+Example dongle.config files are [http://mvpmc.wikispaces.com/dongle.config here].

 ----
 CategoryHowTo